-The discussion related to this episode began with a question: How many diagonals does the polygon in front of you have?
+The discussion in this episode began with a question: How many diagonals does the polygon in front of you have?
 [1].
 The claim was made by Riwaa [4].
-In terms of Toulman’s model, Riwaa’s claim can be broken down as follows:
+In terms of Toulman’s model, Riwaa’s claim can be broken down as in Figure 2.

 Figure 2.
 Argument 4: Number of diagonals in a concave quadrilateral is two [2-8]

-According to Figure 2, we can see that the diagonal concept image of Riwaa is completely internal.
+From Figure 2, we can see that Riwaa’s concept image only allows for internal diagonals.
 She does not accept the external diagonal and declares that this polygon has only one diagonal, which is the prototypical one.

-Later, the next Figure about the number of diagonals adjacent vertices in a concave quadrilateral was made by the same participant, Riwaa:
+Later, the next argument about the number of adjacent vertices in a concave quadrilateral was made by the same participant, Riwaa (see Figure 3).

 Figure 3.
 Argument 5: Number of adjacent vertices in a concave quadrilateral is four [1-27]

-According to Figure 3, we can also conclude that Riwaa does not understand the critical attribute of the diagonal definition that is relevant to nonadjacent vertices.
-Actually, It seems that for Riwaa, the word 'non-adjacent' is problematic Therefore, Riwaa fails to detect all nonadjacent vertices.
-For the definition to have meaning the words within the definition need to have generalised meaning.
-In trigonometry and adjacent side is next to an angle.
-Opposite means "on the opposite side" to the angle.
-Non-adjacent might be taken to mean directly opposite in the first instance.
+From Figure 3, we can also conclude that Riwaa does not understand the critical attribute of the diagonal definition that is relevant to nonadjacent vertices.
+It seems that for Riwaa the word ‘nonadjacent’ is problematic.
+Therefore, Riwaa fails to detect all nonadjacent vertices.
+For the definition to have meaning, the words within the definition need to have generalized meaning.
+In trigonometry, an adjacent side is next to an angle, and opposite means "on the opposite side" of the angle.
+Nonadjacent might be taken to mean directly opposite in the first instance.

-Immediately, the following argument is made by Riwaa, which is a counterargument to the previous argument:
+Immediately, the following argument is made by Riwaa, which is a counterargument to the previous argument (see Figure 4).

 Figure 4.
 Argument 6: Eight diagonals adjacent vertices in a concave quadrilateral [1-33] (counterargument to argument 5)

-According to the first argument (see Figure 2), it can be seen that the concept image of polygon diagonal that Riwaa has does not match its definition.
-Although she looked at the definition and read it, she could not identify the diagonal outside the polygon.
-She did not has this example from the examples space related to the diagonal concept.
-But during the discussion, especially in the second argument, it became clear that Riwaa did not recognise the concept of "adjacent vertices."
+Based on the first argument in Figure 2, it can be seen that Riwaa’s concept image of a polygon diagonal does not match its definition; she could not identify the diagonal outside the polygon.
+She did not have this example from the examples space related to the diagonal concept.
+During the discussion, especially in the second argument, it became clear that Riwaa did not recognize the concept of adjacent vertices.
 As a result, she excluded the external diagonal from all diagonals of the displayed polygon.
 The evidence is that when she knew all adjacent vertices, she understood the definition well, especially the critical attributes of the diagonal definition.
 After argument 6 was made (see Figure 4), several participants agreed with everything that Riwaa said [33].
 This broad consensus is a sign of normative agreement that we believe strengthens the teachers’ utterances in the context of argument 6.

-Based on Argument 6 above-mentioned, the instructor has first prompted the participants to consider what are adjacent and a non-adjacent vertices by providing non-prototypical examples of diagonals.
+Based on argument 6, the instructor first prompted the participants to consider which vertices were adjacent and nonadjacent by providing nonprototypical examples of diagonals.
 As a result, they augmented their concept images of diagonals.

 Episode 2: The number of diagonals in a concave octagon